 2. Take the ASCP certification exam

 Upon completion of an accredited program, you should be eligible to sit for the American Society of Clinical Pathology (ASCP) exam to acquire certification.
 Think of certification as sort of like your driver’s license.
 It’s the proof that signifies you really do know what you’re doing.
-This evidence of your competence in the medical lab field just puts you another step closer to landing your first job and earning your very first paycheck.
+This evidence of your competence in the medical lab field just puts you another step closer to landing your first job.

 3. Look into licensure